nicko101/Enterprise-Architecture-Story/Solutions_Architecture/PoC and Validation/Azure Hybrid Networking & Private Service Projection/README.md

 # Azure Hybrid Networking & Private Service Projection
-**Tenant-to-Tenant Private Link – Incident Resolution**
+**Tenant-to-Tenant Private Link – Business-Critical Incident Resolution**

 ---

 ## Overview

-This repository documents a **business-critical tenant-to-tenant Azure Private Link incident** affecting a high-value customer, where service downtime resulted in **direct financial and operational impact**.
+This repository documents a **business-critical tenant-to-tenant Azure Private Link incident** impacting a high-value customer, where **every minute of downtime resulted in direct financial and operational cost**.

-The supplier initially attributed the failure to the consumer network (routing, firewalls, Palo Alto).
+The supplier initially attributed the issue to the consumer environment (routing, DNS, firewalls).
-To break escalation deadlock and prove correctness, a **production-accurate reference lab** was deployed.
+To break escalation deadlock — including multiple Microsoft support calls — a **production-accurate reference lab** was deployed to isolate the fault domains.

-The lab conclusively demonstrated:
+This lab conclusively demonstrated:

-1. **DNS was the first blocking layer**
+1. **DNS was the initial blocker**
-2. Once DNS was fixed, the **final blocker was the supplier’s Private Link Service / Load Balancer configuration**
+2. After DNS was resolved, the **final blocker was the supplier’s Private Link Service / Load Balancer configuration**

 ---